GoogleChrome/web.dev/src/site/content/en/blog/more-capable-form-controls/index.md

 alt: DJ mixer controls.
 description: |
-  This post describes some new web platform features that make it easier to build form controls that work like native form controls.
+  This post describes some new web platform features that make it easier to build custom elements that work like native form controls.
 tags:
   - post # post is a required tag for the article to show up in the blog.
   - forms